This is the multi-page printable view of this section. Click here to print.

 • Up to 16 can be added

-• Once creation is complete, check the created resource from the Volume Group(BM) list page.
+• When creation is complete, check the created resources on the Volume Group(BM) List page.

 Reference